rhorno/ab-trx-frontend/ab-trx-importer/README.md

 ## Build Process

-The addon references `backend/` and `frontend/` directories from the repository root.
+The addon contains `backend/` and `frontend/` directories within the addon directory.
 During build:

 1. Home Assistant's builder clones the repository
-2. The builder sets the build context to the repository root
+2. The builder sets the build context to the addon directory (`ab-trx-importer/`)
-3. Dockerfile uses `backend/` and `frontend/` paths directly (no duplication needed)
+3. Dockerfile uses `backend/` and `frontend/` paths relative to the addon directory
-4. Docker builds the application from the root-level source directories
+4. Docker builds the application from the addon directory

 ## Files

-- Source code (`backend/`, `frontend/`) remains at repository root (no duplication)
+- Source code (`backend/`, `frontend/`) is located in this directory (`ab-trx-importer/`)
-- Addon config files are in this directory (`ab-trx-importer/`)
+- Symlinks at the repository root (`../backend` and `../frontend`) allow local development to work as before
-- The Dockerfile builds from repository root context, eliminating code duplication
+- The Dockerfile builds from the addon directory context, ensuring all files are accessible